jasonbayton/11ty/_src/blog/2024/07/mobilepros-moves-home.md

 I look forward to seeing you all there!

-(Oh, and for good measure, I've also pushed a static copy of Mobile Pros' Slack history to [archive.mobilepros.org](https://archive.mobilepros.org) through the exceptionally simple tool from [hfran](https://pypi.org/project/slack-export-viewer/).
-I was doing the work to migrate, I figured I might as well!)
+~~(Oh, and for good measure, I've also pushed a static copy of Mobile Pros' Slack history to [archive.mobilepros.org](https://archive.mobilepros.org) through the exceptionally simple tool from [hfran](https://pypi.org/project/slack-export-viewer/).
+I was doing the work to migrate, I figured I might as well!)~~

+^ Not any more :)